 Carpal Tunnel Syndrome

 Carpal tunnel release is the procedure of choice for carpal tunnel syndrome, which is compression of the median nerve at the wrist causing symptoms such as pins and needles, numbness in some of the fingers.
 It can also cause pain at the wrist waking the patient up at night.
-Patients often say they hang the hand out the side of the bed at night to try and relieve the symptoms.
+Patients often say they hang their hand out the side of the bed at night to try and relieve the symptoms.

 What's Involved